HSF/prmon/doc/CONTRIBUTING.md

-Do bear in mind the scope of prmon is Linux systems (the availability of `/proc` is critical), so if the issue is that something does not work on another platform, that's out of scope for us.
+Do bear in mind the scope of prmon is Linux systems (the availability of `/proc` is critical), so if the issue is that something does not work on another platform, that is out of scope for us.

 ## Feature Requests